JiaLinQuan/AppRTC-Android/README.md

 # AppRTCDemo - Android

 ##About
-Android Studio project is a native prototype in order to communicate with kurentos media server.
+This project is a native prototype in order to communicate with kurentos media server.
 It works in conjunction with two other projects:

 There are also:
 - a pure websocket AppRTC for Kurento: AppRTC-Kurento and